Skip to content

 The Hype Cycle Consists of A Hype Curve And Then a Second Curve of Reasonable Expectations.

-The Hype Curve is often fueled by media buzz and curiosity.
-In many cases, over time, the technology fails to live up to these inflated expectations.
-As the technology matures, it transitions to the second curve, reaching its innovation maturity level.
-Notably, some technologies never fully mature and remain stuck at the initial stages of the Hype Cycle.
-Consequently, they experience the initial hype curve but ultimately wither away in the trough of disillusionment.
+The Hype Cycle is often fueled initially by media buzz and curiosity.
+However, as time passes, the technology frequently fails to meet these lofty expectations.
+As it matures, the technology shifts to the second curve, reaching its peak innovation level.
+Importantly, some technologies never fully develop and remain stuck in the early Hype Cycle stages.
+As a result, they experience the initial excitement but eventually fizzle out in the trough of disillusionment.
+This scenario is the worst nightmare for startups and investors who have bet everything on a specific emerging technology.

 Hype Cycle Is Not A Repeatable Cycle.